 Giant hogweed is a dangerous plant for two reasons.
-It is highly invasive, and it is so toxic to humans and pets that it is considered a public health hazard due to the toxicity of the plant.
+It is highly invasive, and it is so toxic to humans and pets that it is considered a public health hazard.
 What makes giant hogweed so vicious is its sap.
 When it gets onto the skin and is exposed to sunlight, it creates painful burning blisters and long-lasting scars.
 And if the sap gets into the eyes, it can lead to temporary or permanent blindness.
 Thankfully, giant hogweed in its mature stage is relatively easy to identify due to its tall stems, wide, deeply-lobed green leaves, and large umbrella clusters of white flowers.
 Giant hogweed is native to Asia and was introduced to the United States as an ornamental garden specimen in the early 20th century, from which it quickly escaped into the wild.

 Under the Plant Protection Act, giant hogweed is classified as a federal noxious weed that is prohibited from entering the United States, and being transported across state borders.